MarceloFossRJ/aca-rails/README.md

 ## Configuration
 ### Email
+Aca_Rails uses the application default configuration to send emails.
+Configure it before installing it.
 ### Admin/Root user
-To create a*root*admin user, run the use_root aca_rails rake task:
+With the email properly configured, you can now create the To create a*root*admin user, run the use_root aca_rails rake task:
 ```bash
 $ rake aca_rails:use_root